node-influx/node-influx/README.md

 client.writePoints(seriesName, points, [options,] callback) { }
 ```

+The parameter `options` is an optional and can have following fields:
+- `db`: Database to work with
+- `precision`: Time precision
+- `rp`: Retention policy

 ##### writeSeries
 Writes multiple point to multiple series - requires database user privileges